Another first: NASA Perseverance rover creates breathable air on surface of Mars

 Reuter adds that similar technology could be used to create rocket propellant and breathable air for future explorers.

-Bottom line: when astronauts take their first locally produced breaths on Mars, they may have this gold, toaster-size gadget to thank.
+Bottom line: When astronauts take their first breaths of locally produced oxygen on Mars, they may have this gold, toaster-size gadget to thank.

 Follow CNET's 2021 Space Calendar to stay up to date with all the latest space news this year.
 You can even add it to your own Google Calendar.